Pirashan/OMSCS-Notes/CS 6603 - AIES/Module 03 - Fairness in AI and ML.md

 - **Regression**: predict a numerical label for an unlabeled observation
 - **Clustering**: discovering groups of similar instances

+Classification is supervised learning, which classifies data (constructs a model) based on the training data and the values (class labels) indicating the class of the observations.
+New data is classified based on the training set.

 Prediction models continuous-valued functions, i.e., predicts unknown or missing values.
 Prediction is _similar_ to classification: construct a model and use model to predict unknown value.
 Prediction is _different_ from classification, prediction models continuous-valued functions versus predicting categorical class labels.